Royal Automobile Club: Facilities

+The Club's London premises have 108 bedrooms, seven banqueting rooms, three restaurants, a business centre, a full-size marble swimming pool, squash courts, a billiards room and Victorian-style Turkish baths.
+The country clubhouse near Epsom also has accommodation, restaurants, and sports facilities including two 18-hole golf courses.

 Associate section (RAC Motoring Services)

 The RAC introduced uniformed mobile patrols around the roads of Britain during 1901 with the patrolmen wearing a uniform not unlike the military police of the day, including tailored jodhpur trousers.
 The patrolmen had an army-like rank structure with corporals, sergeants and officers.
 Mounted on Matchless motorbikes with sidecars containing a tool kit, fanbelts, engine hoses, and metal cans of spare petrol they were usually located on standby at laybys and major road junctions.
 Until around 1930 control could only contact the mobile patrolmen by telephone, so they waited by public telephone boxes for the callout.
 From 1957 onwards they were equipped with radio sets for two way contact with their local headquarters.

 In 1912, following the lead of the competitor organisation The Automobile Association (AA), the RAC installed roadside telephones on laybys and junctions of the main trunk roads in the UK for members to summon help.
 Although they were never as numerous as AA boxes there was a measure of cooperation between the two motoring clubs—keys fitted both types of box and members' messages were passed on.
 The telephones were installed in locked boxes painted in royal blue with the RAC logo badge mounted on the top of the box.
 Members were provided with a key to the boxes when they joined the club.

 Members' cars were identified by a metal club badge usually affixed to the radiator grille and the patrolmen would come to attention and salute as a member drove past, or, if the patrolman was riding a motorcycle, merely salute.